Branch Task

 Creating a Branch Task

-In the task list or composite task/task group, click New Task and select the task type as Branch Task.
+In the task list or within a composite task/task group, click New Task and select the task type as Branch Task.

-The Branch task has a visual configuration page.
-Each branch requires the following information:
+The branch task uses a visual configuration page.
+Each branch requires the following:

 Branch Condition

-Configure the judgment expression for the current branch.
-For supported functions, see: Supported Expression Functions.
+Configure the evaluation expression for the current branch.
+For supported functions, see the Supported Expression Functions section below.

 - If the expression evaluates to

-trueat runtime, the corresponding branch condition is met. - If the expression parsing fails at runtime, the entire branch node status will be set to failed.
+trueat runtime, the branch condition is met. - If the expression fails to parse at runtime, the entire branch node is set to failed.

-- Branch conditions support using global variables and parameters defined in the node context.
+- Branch conditions support global variables and parameters defined in the node context.
 For example,

 ${input}can be a node input parameter defined on the branch node.